Want to get your business ready for your financial year end but not sure how to go about it?

 Your financial year end is a critical date on your business calendar.
 It’s when the fiscal year finishes for your business.
 Businesses have different financial year ends.

-At your year end you will need to prepare annual accounts, detailing your sales, costs and profit/losses for the financial year.
+At your year end, you’ll need to prepare annual accounts, detailing your sales, costs and profit/losses for the financial year.
 The figures in your yearly reports will help you to complete your corporation tax return.

 If you own or run a limited company, by law, you or your accountant must prepare annual accounts and send them to Companies Registration Office and any shareholders.